armchair-traveller/mini-component-library/README.md

 We want to use a native `<select>` tag in this component, so a bit of precursory HTML has been provided.

-This component also includes a function, `getDisplayedValue`.
-This component uses some React APIs to work out the text that should be displayed.
-The value isn't currently used, but you can make use of it if needed, depending on your implementation.

 ### IconInput

 This component also uses the `Icon` component — the specific ID will be provided as a prop.

 This component requires bold text.
-You can achieve this look by using `font-weight: 700`.
+You can achieve this look by using `font-weight: 700` or `font-weight: bold`.